viperleed/viperleed/doc/content/files/input/vibrocc.rst

 For simple systems, the ``Occupations`` block need not contain values for elements with 100% site occupation, and can even be left out entirely.
 The default value is 1.0 for the site's main element and 0.0 for all other elements.
-If the site is affected by :ref:`ELEMENT_MIX<ELSPLIT>`, the occupation will be evenly split between the sub-elements defined in :ref:`ELEMENT_MIX<ELSPLIT>`.
-A simple example with 100% occupations and no :ref:`ELEMENT_MIX<ELSPLIT>`  might therefore look like this:
+If the site is affected by :ref:`ELSPLIT`, the occupation will be evenly split between the sub-elements defined in :ref:`ELSPLIT`.
+A simple example with 100% occupations and no :ref:`ELSPLIT`  might therefore look like this:

 ::